urlstechie/urlchecker-action/README.md

 ## How to use it?

 A set of examples are included in the [examples](examples) folder.
 A few detailed examples are also included below.
+Note that examples always reference the master branch, however you should change them to reference a [release](https://github.com/urlstechie/urlchecker-action/releases).

 ### Example with Checkout